What is the difference between an authority site versus a pure seo approach for marketing?

 Authority marketing can be a difficult concept to grasp for a lot of people, but I find the people who struggle the most with the concept are those who are already successful in using another strategy.

 Here is my expertly executed whiteboard diagram I whipped up for some successful but cynical affiliate friends over the weekend.

 Before I describe it, let me give you some background.

 It used to be that affiliates were SEOs or PPC people, but a good number are now looking at blogs.
-On the other side are the bloggers who might have traditionally looked to Adsense and banners for monetization who are now looking to affiliate stuff.
+On the other side are the bloggers who might have traditionally looked to Adsense and other advertising networks for monetization but who are now looking at affiliate stuff.

 You will find the smarter affiliates are building blogs, and the more advanced bloggers are dabbling in PPC, but why?

 Authority sites are simply more resilient than pure SEO sites.

 The standard route for a niche site builder or affiliate blogger is:

 - Find a profitable niche

 - Lots of keyword research